dbrattli/Expression/README.md

 In Expression you make a discriminated union by defining your type as a sub-class of `DiscriminatedUnion` with the appropriate generic types that this union represent for each case.
-Then you define static or class-method constructors for creating each union case.
+Then you define static or class-method constructors for creating each of the union cases.

 ```python
 @dataclass